Alexandre Da Costa, PhD

 I received my PhD in 2009 from the Department of Development Sociology at Cornell University in New York State (USA).
-Prior to joining the University of Alberta, I taught for 5 years at Queen's University, Kingston, in various fields, including Development Studies, Cultural Studies, and Sociology.
-I held a SSHRC Postdoctoral Fellowship in the Department of Social Justice Education Department at the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+Prior to joining the University of Alberta, I taught for 5 years at Queen's University (Kingston) in various fields, including Development Studies, Cultural Studies, and Sociology.
 My program specialization in Educational Policy Studies is in Social Justice and International Studies in Education (SJI).

 Whiteness and multiple colonialisms